swiftdemand/swiftprotocol/README.md

 All new Swift Citizens that join the Swift Protocol will be placed into an incubation period of one week.
 This prevents an Identity Provider from creating fake Swift Citizens to quickly create Swifts for themselves--and gives Delegated Nodes sufficient time to ban the offending Identity Provider.

 ### Sybil Attacks
-Identity Providers are disincentivized from performing sybil attacks as it comes with the risk of getting banned from the platform by Delegated Nodes.
+Identity Providers are disincentivized from performing Sybil attacks as it comes with the risk of getting banned from the platform by Delegated Nodes.
 Additional safeguards such as the [incubation period ](#incubation-period) and the [blockchain rollback capability of Delegated Nodes](#delegated-node-voting) also exist to help mitigate any abuse.
-Swift Citizens can attempt to submit fake documents to gain additional basic income, however they are disincentized from doing so since being caught would result in losing both sources of income.
+Swift Citizens can attempt to submit fake documents to gain additional basic income, however they are disincentivized from doing so since being caught would result in losing both sources of income.
 It's expected that a few fake accounts may be created, but Identity Providers will be required to have very strict levels of regulation on how they approve new Swift Citizens, which should eliminate most abuse.

 ### Round Robin Order Attack
 A group of colluding bad actors could collude to all try to receive a similar number of votes, allowing them to be placed in similar locations within the round-robin ordering.
 (See [Selecting Forgers](#selecting-forgers).)
 A double-spend attack could then be completed with only a handful of bad nodes.
 This attack, however, can only occur once before being detected.
 Large transactions should wait for a sufficient amount of confirmations to combat this.
 Small transactions should be insured by Identity Providers.